john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07.md

 ## Inheritance

-Inheritance is taking the abstractions we create with Objects one step further
+Inheritance is taking the abstractions we create with Classes one step further.

-Imagine we have a class for various kinds of shapes: `Rectangle`, `Triangle`, `Octohedron`, and so on.
+Imagine we have different classes for various kinds of shapes: `Rectangle`, `Triangle`, `Octohedron`, and so on.
 Instead of just creating a class for `Rectangle` and a class for `Triangle`, we make the logical leap that both of these are polygons and thus have some things in common.
 So we create a `Polygon` class for our other shapes to inherit from.

 Let's see some concrete examples: